eliotstock/stake/README.md

 ### Nethermind (execution layer client)

 1. Add the PPA and install the package.
-See `https://docs.nethermind.io/nethermind/installing-nethermind/download-sources#ubuntu`
+See Nethermind's [docs](https://docs.nethermind.io/nethermind/installing-nethermind/download-sources#ubuntu).
 1. Create a directory for the Rocks DBs and logs: `mkdir /data/nethermind`
 1. Create a `nethermind` user but do NOT create a home directory and this user should never log in, so they should not have a shell: `sudo useradd -M -s /bin/false nethermind`
 1. Create a `systemd` unit file as follows `sudo nano /etc/systemd/system/nethermind.service`: